shadow-wind-ying/Sentiment-Analysis-on-Chatbots-on-E-commerce-Platforms/README.md

 Sentiment and humanization analysis on chatbots.ipynb file: The main files with sentiment analysis, humanization metric and visualization function.

-chatbot data zip file: The communication record with each platforms (3 scenario * 4 platforms(Engilish Version (using google translation)
+chatbot data zip file: The communication record with each platforms [3 scenario * 4 platforms= 12 excel files (English version)] (Google Translation are used on the record of Taobao and Douyin)

 Mission and core value for A/B Testing.txt：The prompt I used in research three for acuqiring customized responses.